US Privacy

 Become compliant in 5 steps

-With consentmanager you can easily become compliant with the various US data protection laws:
+With consentmanager you can easily become compliant with various US data protection laws:

-- 1. Register now for free and activate the consentmanager account
+• 1.
+Register now for free and activate your consentmanager account

-- 2. Integrate the consentmanager code into your website using copy & paste
+• 2.
+Integrate the consentmanager code into your website using copy and paste

 Recommended by lawyers and data protection officers

-Make websites secure with new standards: IAB GPP
+Make the website secure with new standards: IAB GPP

-The consentmanager team was significantly involved in the development of the GPP standard, so it is not surprising that consentmanager is the first provider to offer the productive use of IAB GPP.
+• The consentmanager team played a key role in the development of the GPP standard, and so it is not surprising that consentmanager is the first provider to offer the productive use of IAB GPP.

 Why become compliant for US privacy laws now?